Trump rebuilds Democrats' 'blue wall' states with red bricks. Especially Pennsylvania

 That includes treasurer, auditor general and attorney general, a position thrust into the national spotlight four years ago when Trump sued to overturn his 2020 defeat.

-Legislative seats were virtually unchanged: Republicans expected to hold their state Senate majority and hoped to undo Democrats’ one-seat state House majority.
+Legislative majorities were unchanged: Republicans held their six-seat state Senate majority while Democrats held their one-seat state House majority.

 With more Republicans at the Capitol, Democratic Gov. Josh Shapiro — who made Harris’ list of finalists for vice president — could be under more pressure to work across the aisle.